luketurner/habitsheets/README.md

 HabitSheets is open-source (MIT Licensed) and it's easy to deploy your own instance on [Fly.io](https://fly.io/) with just a few commands.
 See [Development](#development) section for details.

+The in-app help documentation can also be [read on Github](priv/manpage), although cross-page links won't work outside of the app.

 ## Getting Started Guide (WIP)

 To make best use of HabitSheets (or any habit-tracking software), your first task, _before even opening the app_, is to set aside a few minutes a day for reflection.
 Without a habit of daily reflection, the full benefit of habit tracking can't be realized.